Dacrydium cupressinum: Epiphytes

-D. cupressinum serves as a host for numerous vascular epiphytes, which are plants that grow on other plants.
+Dacrydium cupressinum serves as a host for numerous vascular epiphytes, which are plants that grow on other plants.
 Metrosideros robusta is perhaps one of the most prominent epiphyte species in the North Island and the northern South Island, in which it takes root in the tree, extending its roots downward to reach the ground.
 Over time, M. robusta can eventually replace its host as the original tree due to old age or suppression.
-Other common species that grow as epiphytes on the tree includes Astelia solandri and Griselinia lucida.
+Other common species that grow as epiphytes on the tree includes Astelia solandri, Freycinetia banksii, and Griselinia lucida.
 The New Zealand naturalist Walter Oliver conducted a study in 1930 of epiphyte and hemi-epiphyte relationships with D. cupressinum in Gollans Valley, near Wellington.
 Oliver documented eleven and twelve species in a sunny habitat and a shady habitat, respectively, as epiphytes on the tree.
 Oliver also mentioned that Nothopanax arboreum, a hemi-epiphyte species, was common.